TacoNoBurrito/RankUp/README.md

 # Rankup

-Let your players ascend through ranks in a maybe?
-Factions server?
-Or a prisons server, you never know!
+Let your community ascend through ranks with a easy to use configuration file!

  - This plugin uses EconomyAPI
  - Please report errors to the issues panel (if ur on poggit, this is in github)